facebookresearch/SpinQuant/README.md

 - `--v_bits`: The number of bits for value quantization
 - `--k_bits`: The number of bits for key quantization
 - `--w_clip`: Whether using the grid search to find best weight clipping range
 - `--w_rtn`: Whether we want to use round-to-nearest quantization.
 If not having `--w_rtn`, we are using GPTQ quantization.
+- `--w_groupsize`: The group size for group-wise weight quantization.
 - `--rotate`: Whether we want to rotate the model
 - `--optimized_rotation_path`: The checkpoint path of optimized rotation; Use random rotation if path is not given